Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 which is small enough for the argument in \cite[Lemma~8.1]{DeHoopUhlmannVasyDiffraction} to work.
 Further, defining the commutant $\sfa$ as before, we replace the a priori control terms $\sfe,\sff'$ in \eqref{EqAprioriControlTerms} by

-where we choose the mollifier $J$ to be so close to $I$ that $\sff'\geq 0$; here, we use that the first summand in the definition of $\sff'$ is an element of $\Hb^{s-1}$ in the base variables, hence for $s>n/2+1$ in particular continuous and vanishing at the boundary $\pa M$, and can therefore be dominated by $\tilde\chi_1$.
+where we choose the mollifier $J$ to be so close to $I$ that $\sff'\geq 0$; here, we use that the first summand in the definition of $\sff'$ is an element of $\Hb^{s-1}$ in the base variables, hence for $s>n/2+1$ in particular continuous and vanishing at the boundary $\pa M$, and can therefore be dominated by $\wt\chi_1$.
 We then let $e_t$ and $f'_t$ be defined as in \eqref{EqAprioriControlTerms2} with the above $\sfe$ and $\sff'$.
 We change the terms $b_t$ and $f''_t$ in \eqref{EqCommSymbolsBF} in a similar way: We take

 As before, we can control the term $\la E_t u,u\ra$ in \eqref{EqOperatorCommutator} by the a priori assumptions on $u$.
-The new feature here is that $f'_t,f''_t\geq 0$ are not just symbols with coefficients having regularity $\Hb^{s-1}$, but there are additional smooth terms involving $\tilde\chi_1$ and $c_0/8$.
+The new feature here is that $f'_t,f''_t\geq 0$ are not just symbols with coefficients having regularity $\Hb^{s-1}$, but there are additional smooth terms involving $\wt\chi_1$ and $c_0/8$.
 Thus, we need to appeal to the version of the sharp G\aa rding inequality given in Corollary~\ref{CorGardingSmoothPlusNon} to obtain a uniform lower bound on the term $\la J^+(j^- f_t)(z,\Db)u,u\ra$ in \eqref{EqOperatorCommutatorInProof}.

-Since the computation of compositions and commutators in the proof of the previous section for $P''_m$ is standard as $P''_m$ is a smooth b-ps.d.o, and since $P'_m$ lies in the same space as the operator called $P_m$ there, all arguments now go through after straightforward changes that take care of the smooth b-ps.d.o.\ $P''_m$.
+Since the computation of compositions and commutators in the proof of the previous section for $P_0$ is standard as $P_0$ is a smooth b-ps.d.o, and since $\wt P_m$ and $\wt P_{m-1}$ lie in the same space as the operators called $P_m$ and $P_{m-1}$ there, all arguments now go through after straightforward changes that take care of the smooth b-\psdo{}\ $P_0$.

 This finishes the proof of Theorem~\ref{ThmRealPrType}.